MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_checkdirectflipsupport.md

 Set to <b>TRUE</b> if the driver can seamlessly flip video memory between  an application's managed primary allocations and the DWM's managed primary allocations.
 Otherwise, set to <b>FALSE</b>.

-## -returns

-This callback function does not return a value.

 ## -remarks